piscesyuma/broll-extractor/public/schema/4-keyword-extractor.md

 4. SAC+ Enforcement
 Use one element from each category:
-Subject: woman, teen, hands, man, etc.
+Subject: Use only castable human anchors: woman, man, girl, boy, child, teen, father, mother, doctor, nurse, patient, etc.
+❌ Never use names (e.g., Anna, Max, Mark etc)

 Action: expressive and visible (not internal/abstract)